OBOAcademy/obook/docs/howto/embed-video.md

 # Embed YouTube video into a OBOOK pagetoid

 This guide explains how to embed a YouTube video into a page in this OBO Academy material.
+Example, see the videos on the [Contributing to OBO Ontologies page](https://oboacademy.github.io/obook/lesson/contributing-to-obo-ontologies/#tutorials).

 ## Instructions